 Given its role in cytotoxic responses, we predicted that NKG2D would be required for optimal GVT responses.
-Lethally irradiated Balb/c mice were transplanted with BM and FACS-sorted CD8+ T-cells from B6 donors together with luciferase-expressing A20 cells and treated with isotype control or anti-NKG2D antibody.
-A20 cells grew in mice transplanted with BM alone but not in isotype control antibody-treated mice transplanted with BM and CD8+ T-cells, suggesting that donor-derived CD8+ T-cells eradicated the A20 tumor cells.
-Although reduced GVHDinduced mortality was seen, anti-NKG2D-treated mice transplanted with BM and CD8+ T-cells failed to clear the tumor cells (Figure 4A-C).
-To corroborate these findings, similar experiments were performed with NKG2D KO CD8+ T-cells.
-Recipients of NKG2D KO CD8+ T-cells displayed decreased GVHD-related mortality but ultimately failed to control leukemic growth (Figure 5A-C).
-Together, these data suggest that while the absence of NKG2D on CD8+ T-cells is beneficial in attenuating GVHD, it is detrimental for preserving GVT effects against NKG2D ligand-expressing tumor cells such as A20.
+Lethally-irradiated Balb/c mice were transplanted with BM and FACS-sorted CD8+ T cells from B6 donors together with luciferase-expressing A20 cells and treated with isotype control or anti-NKG2D antibody.
+A20 cells grew in mice transplanted with BM alone but not in isotype control antibody-treated mice transplanted with BM and CD8+ T cells, suggesting that donor-derived CD8+ T cells eradicated the A20 tumor cells.
+Although reduced GVHD-induced mortality was seen, anti-NKG2D-treated mice transplanted with BM and CD8+ T cells failed to clear the tumor cells (Figure 4A-C).
+To corroborate these findings, similar experiments were performed with NKG2D KO CD8+ T cells.
+Recipients of NKG2D KO CD8+ T cells displayed decreased GVHD-related mortality but ultimately failed to control leukemic growth (Figure 5A-C).
+Together, these data suggest that although the absence of NKG2D on CD8+ T cells is beneficial in attenuating GVHD, it is detrimental for preserving